lanl/ExactPack/doc/source/users_guide.rst

 Importing :mod:`exactpack` loads some base code and utility functions, but no actual solvers.
 Individual solvers should be imported as needed.
 A solver sub-package is given by the name of the problem in lower case, preceded by its path.
-So the default Noh problem solver is imported using [#]_::
+So the default Noh2 problem solver is imported using [#]_::

-    import exactpack.solvers.noh
+    import exactpack.solvers.noh2

 If there are multiple solvers available for a given problem, they will be in sub-sub-packages.
 The base package will load a default choice